4 Ways To Know If You’re Using the Right Data Preparation Tools

 There’s nothing more frustrating than laboring away at the early stages of your data science project, only to discover that the success of your model is undermined by mistakes or oversights made from the outset.
 Data preparation takes time and care to get right — and if you do, you’ll be off to an excellent start.

 But that doesn’t mean you have to undertake all those tedious cleaning and prepping tasks manually.
 The key is to invest in data preparation tools.
-No, scrap that: the key is to invest in the right data preparation tools.
+No, scrap that: the key is to invest in the right data preparation tools and/or data science platform.
 You need to know exactly what you’re looking for, to ensure the platform or tools you choose are up to the task.

 For your machine learning project to run smoothly and productively, you need to have the right data pipelines and infrastructure in place.
 For starters, you’ll need a way to move away from siloed data and towards a platform approach.
 That’s because silos make it very difficult to get visibility over your data, to spot errors and inconsistencies, or to manage and integrate this data effectively.

 Instead, you need a way to pull together all your data into one place, so that you can treat it as a holistic, harmonized resource.
 You’ll then be able to keep track of what you have, clean it properly, combine it in useful ways, and collaborate across departments.